Signal Decomposition Reveals Structure in Insider Threat Detection under Sparse Temporal Data: Campaign Detection

-While the primary objective of this work is high-precision window-level insider threat detection, real-world insider attacks typically unfold over multiple days.
-In such settings, security analysts are less interested in isolated anomalous windows than in identifying users engaged in extended attack campaigns.
-We therefore evaluate whether window-level anomaly scores produced by the proposed model can be aggregated to support campaign-level detection.
+While the primary objective of this work is high-precision window-level detection, insider threat behavior typically unfolds over multiple days.
+In practice, analysts are less interested in isolated anomalous windows than in identifying users engaged in extended attack campaigns.
+We therefore evaluate whether window-level anomaly scores can be aggregated to support campaign-level detection.